If you intend to marry in Scotland you can have either a civil or a religious/belief marriage:

 All documents must be original - photocopies are not acceptable.

 The registrar will check the documents and may retain them for examination later.

 You will need to arrange for two people to be present to act as witnesses to your marriage.
 The two witnesses must be aged 16 years or over and must be capable of fully understanding the proceedings.

 The registrar must be notified of the full names and addresses of both witnesses, please use our witness form (PDF 359Kb) form provided.
 If, for any reason, you wish to change the names of the witnesses please tell the registrar as soon as you can.

 If you are having a religious/belief ceremony the registrar will give you details of when to collect your Marriage Schedule.
 The Marriage Schedule is the legal document the celebrant conducting your marriage requires; without this your marriage cannot proceed.

-After your marriage, the schedule is returned to the registration office where the marriage is registered and you can obtain copies of your marriage certificate on payment of the appropriate fee.
+After your marriage, the schedule is returned to the registration office either by post or returned in person to our schedule postbox, where the marriage is registered and you can obtain copies of your marriage certificate on payment of the appropriate fee.